You are using an outdated browser. Please upgrade your browser to improve your experience.Skip to main content

 Ruth is a member of the Legislative Committee for CAFAP (CT Assn of Foster and Adoptive Parents) and a Parent Advocate with CPAC (CT Parent Advocacy Center).
 Ruth says, “becoming involved with PATH has felt like “coming home,” a way to help other parents of children with challenges find the support and help they need, an opportunity that I see a blessing.”
 Ruth and her daughter, and KASA member, Samantha, are also members of the CT Supported Decision Making Coalition.

-Sue has also served in the past as founder/director/coach of Region 16 Special Olympics.
-She was co-organizer of Cheshire Special Olympics, president of the Cheshire ARC, president of the Naugatuck Valley Society for Autistic Children, and a governor-appointed member of the CT Developmental Disabilities Council for two terms.
-Sue also enjoyed serving on the Special Education Resource Center’s school inclusion advisory team for South Central Connecticut.
+Sue has served in the past as founder/director/coach of Region 16 Special Olympics, co-organizer of Cheshire Special Olympics, president of the Cheshire ARC, president of the Naugatuck Valley Society for Autistic Children, served on the CT Developmental Disabilities Council, and on the Special Education Resource Center’s school inclusion advisory team for South Central Connecticut, and was a Board member of CT DDS Families First.

 Erin joined the PATH board of directors in 2017 after previously volunteering with PATH.
 She works as the Research Intake Coordinator for the Autism Program at the Yale Child Study Center, acting as the liaison between families and clinicians.
 Erin is passionate about her job and loves being able to help families.